 The university reserves the right to withdraw its approval at any time should conditions presented in a request for approval change materially.
 Students are responsible for monitoring conditions in approved travel locations.
 The vice provost for International Programs or director of international health, safety and security may communicate information and an assessment to affected individuals when there is a sudden change of condition (see below).

 MU does not assume responsibility for financial risks associated with participation in its study abroad or university-related international activities.
-If the university cancels a program before departure or while the program is in process for reasons beyond its control, including, but not limited to, political unrest or danger to participant safety, changes to the U.S. Department of State travel advisory, issuance of a CDC travel warning, natural disaster, etc., in accordance with the MU Office of Cashiers refund policy, only recoverable fees or tuition refunded to the university by service providers or institutions will be returned to participants.
+If the university cancels a program before departure or while the program is in process for reasons beyond its control, including, but not limited to, political unrest or danger to participant safety, changes to the U.S. Department of State travel advisory, issuance of a CDC travel health notice, natural disaster, etc., in accordance with the MU Office of Cashiers refund policy, only recoverable fees or tuition refunded to the university by service providers or institutions will be returned to participants.
 The university will make reasonable efforts to obtain refunds for applicable service providers or institutions, but no refunds are guaranteed.
 In addition to lost fees and tuition, participants may incur additional travel expenses in connection with program cancellation.
 Participants may or may not receive academic credit if a program is canceled.
 The university assumes no responsibility for the financial or other losses of program participants resulting from cancellation.

 Sudden change of condition